Searching complex patterns

 Searching multiple layers

-Up to this point in the documentation, most of the search page capabilities have been demonstrated with single layer searches.
+Up to this point in the documentation, most of the Search page capabilities have been demonstrated with single layer searches.
 Many researchers, however, will be interested in finding patterns that match multiple types of criteria.
 Constructing a search using multiple layers makes this possible.

-below uses the orthography layer and the part_of_speech layer to find all instances of “run” as a noun.
+For example, the “Try it!” below uses the orthography layer and the part_of_speech layer to find all instances of “run” as a noun.

 To find matches for all instances of “run” used as a noun:

-- Go to the search page.
+- Go to the Search page.

 - Select the